paretech/notes/matlab.md

 ### Generic "init" script
 Save the following to a script named `init.m` at the base of project code (i.e. same level as any namespace packages).
 Add call to `savepath()` at end of `init.m` to make path additions persistent.

+The method of adding all directories in folder is nice, but sometimes overreaching.
+For example, many third party modules have documents, examples and other things.
+Using the generic method will place all these on the global path which may have undesired side effects.
+For more control, simply add the top level of each third-party module.

 ```MATLAB
 %% Get base directory
 baseDirectory = fileparts(which(mfilename('fullpath')));